 In respect to health, a rich diet is required for a healthy population.
-The Turkish population does not get the recommended daily intake of minerals and vitamins.
+Some vulnerable groups in Turkey does not get the recommended daily intake of minerals and vitamins.
 The vitamins which are lower than recommended levels are Vitamin D, B1, B2 and B6.
 As for the minerals which are lower than recommended levels are iron, copper, calcium and zinc.
 Turkey's salt consumption is almost double of the recommended level.
 Obesity and low physical activity in individuals aged 15 and over are also high.